Why Do I Hate People

 • Childhood Trauma: Experiences like abuse, neglect, or witnessing violence can profoundly impact a person's worldview.
 These early traumas can lead to a deep-seated mistrust of others and a belief that the world is inherently dangerous or unkind.
 The inability to form secure attachments during formative years can contribute to feelings of isolation and alienation from humanity as a whole.

 • Betrayal and Deception: Being deeply hurt by someone you trusted – a friend, family member, or romantic partner – can shatter your faith in human nature.
-Repeated instances of betrayal can erode trust and foster a cynical outlook, leading to feelings of resentment towards others.
+Repeated instances of betrayal can erode trust and develop a cynical outlook, leading to feelings of resentment towards others.

 2. Societal Factors and Disillusionment:

-• The Impact of Social Media: While social media can foster connections, it also presents a curated and often unrealistic view of reality.
+• The Impact of Social Media: While social media can grow connections, it also presents a curated and often unrealistic view of reality.
 The constant exposure to idealized lifestyles, superficial interactions, and negativity can exacerbate feelings of inadequacy, loneliness, and resentment towards others' perceived successes.

 3. Psychological and Neurological Factors: